-You can’t turn your personal Facebook page into a constant extension of your business page or people will stop engaging with you.
-That’s not what Facebook is for, in the eyes of consumers.
-But you can share carefully crafted messages that show your personal pride in your company, its products and people.
+You can’t turn your personal Facebook page into a constant extension of your business page, or people will stop engaging with you.
+You can share carefully crafted messages that show your personal pride in your company, its products, and people.
 When you post to your personal page, make it personal.
 Let your ego out, sometimes, with posts like, “I’ve spent many a sleepless night working on this new product, and it’s finally ready to share!”
 Show your community consciousness with posts like, “So proud to work with these school kids on a community garden!
 They’re the greatest!”

-On the other hand, repeated personal posts like “Stop by the store today for $5 off!” will turn Facebookers off.
+On the other hand, repeated personal posts like “Stop by the store today for $5 off!” will turn Facebook users off.
 Again, keep it personal.

-Youtube is in a class all its own among social networks.
+YouTube is in a class all its own among social networks.
 People watch more video now than ever, and the numbers rise every year.
-We’re becoming a society of viewers rather than readers, and Youtube makes it possible to carry on specialized conversations with your target audience that don’t fit well into advertising.
-Youtube gives you a platform to demonstrate products, showcase life in the workplace, share your special industry knowledge and generally put a face and personality with your brand.
+We’re becoming a society of viewers rather than readers.
+YouTube makes it possible to carry on conversations with your target audience that don’t fit well into advertising.
+It gives you a platform to show products, showcase workplace life, and puts a face to your brand.

 Customize Your Channel Art